LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/messaging-quick-start.md

 ![](/img/getting-started-with-messaging-1-2.png)

 {: .notice}
 The basic set up means there will be no routing - every agent will receive all messages.
 To learn more about advanced messaging configuration for your account, please see [this document](getting-started-getting-started-with-messaging.html).
+You can also check out our other quick start guides, for [Bots](getting-started-quick-start-guides-bots-quick-start.html), [Facebook](getting-started-quick-start-guides-facebook-messenger-quick-start.html) messaging, and [SMS](getting-started-quick-start-guides-twilio-sms-quick-start.html).